mvanevery/JSautomation_framework/manual/installation.md

 - (Mac only) Before installing any other program install Xcode.
 This can be done through the App Store simply by search for Xcode.
-- (Mac Only) Once Xcode is installed, install the Xcode command line tools this can be done from the Terminal using:
+- (Mac Only) Once Xcode is installed, install the Xcode command line tools this can be done from the terminal using:

       xcode-select --install
 - (Mac Only) To install Brew, ensure Xcode and Xcode command line tools are installed.
-Once that is done in the Terminal use this command
+Once that is done in the terminal use this command

       ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 - Install WebStorm or an equivalent JavaScript development IDE